jakujobi/Systems_Programming_Projects_CSC_354/A2_Literal_Table/A2_Literal_Table.md

 # Modules

-Sure thing!
-Below is a comprehensive and complete project plan that lays out the different modules, classes, attributes, methods, and their relationships.
-The goal is to provide a detailed overview to guide the implementation of the entire project in a cohesive and integrated way.

 ### **Overview of the Project**
 The purpose of this project is to create an assembler-like system that parses, evaluates, and processes **symbols**, **literals**, and **expressions** for a simplified assembly language (SIC/XE assembler).
 The main components are the **Symbol Table**, **Literal Table**, **Expression Evaluator**, and several supporting utility functions/classes.